MicrosoftDocs/cpp-docs/docs/mfc/reference/application-information-and-management.md

  A pointer to the single `CWinApp` object for the application.

 ### Remarks
- If this method returns NULL, it might indicate that the applicationâ€™s main window has not been fully initialized yet.
+ If this method returns NULL, it might indicate that the application main window has not been fully initialized yet.
 It might also indicate a problem.

 ### Example
  [!code-cpp[NVC_MFCWindowing#126](../../mfc/reference/codesnippet/cpp/application-information-and-management_1.cpp)]